 Put the weighed oolong tea into the warmed teapot.

-A tray is used so that you don’t have to worry about any water spillage.
+A tray is used so that you don’t have to worry about any water spilling over.

 We’re not ready to drink the tea just yet.
 We’re going to do a rinse with hot water for a few seconds.

 Refill the teapot all the way with hot water.
-This time, we’re steeping the tea for a minute.
+This time, we’re steeping the tea for 45 seconds.
 I use the timer on my phone to keep count.

 This is the tea we’ll finally get to drink.